a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 #### Show Network Interface IP-Layer Info

-Displays IPv4 and IPv6 information in addition to interface status, MAC address, MTU, and interface routing table, among other things (some of which require `-d` option).
+These commands display IPv4 and IPv6 information in addition to other detailed information including interface status, MAC address, MTU, and interface routing table, among other things (some of which require `-d` option).
 More detailed output is possible by using the `-d` option (without the `-br` option).

 ```Bash
 # Shorthand shown.
 Full command would be 'ip addr show', but the 'show' is optional.